-The different types of DNP programs include options that allow you to earn your degree in less time, don’t require the GRE, and bridge programs to earn a Master of Science in Nursing (MSN) and a DNP.
+The different types of DNP programs include options that allow you to earn your degree in less time, don’t require the GRE, and bridge programs to earn a Master of Science in Nursing (MSN) and a Doctor of Nursing Practice (DNP).

 Check out some of these options and a few schools that offer each to find the perfect program for you.

 - MSN to DNP

 As you’ll see below, there are many types of Doctor of Nursing Practice (DNP) programs to fit the needs of students based on educational experience, flexibility needs, and whether you need to take the GRE as part of admissions requirements.